Search

 Curriculum

-The part-time Master of Science in Information Systems and Artificial Intelligence for Business program offers a dynamic, AI-driven curriculum that integrates business, technology, and human behavior.
-Tailored to meet the ever-evolving demands of today's industries, the program addresses topics like artificial intelligence and machine learning, and their real-world applications.
-As the business landscape continues to transform, you’ll graduate with cutting-edge AI expertise and practical technical skills, positioning yourself as a visionary leader ready to drive innovation and meet the needs of employers in a competitive global market.
+The part-time Master of Science in Information Systems and Artificial Intelligence for Business curriculum blends AI-driven technology, business strategy, and human behavior.
+Designed for today's evolving industries, the program covers topic like machine learning and generative AI, and their real-world applications.
+Graduate with the technical skills and strategic insight to lead innovation and stand out in a competitive global market.

 "My degree from Carey has profoundly influenced my career, equipping me with a strategic blend of technical and leadership skills that are essential in today’s AI-driven landscape."